about the destination

 Voyageur Canoeing on the Minnesota

-Paddle like it’s 1699 in the style of the French-Canadian voyageur fur traders on the mighty Minnesota River in one of our impressive 34-foot-long Montreal Canoes.
-A community-building experience like none other, everyone is *literally* all in the same boat together on this adventure.
+A community-building experience like none other, everyone is *literally* all in the same boat together on this adventure…a 35′ Montreal Canoe!
 Your guides will teach songs and lead games to help everyone paddle in time together.
-You’ll encounter Cedar Ave, 35E, and 62 like you’ve never traveled them before, under the bridges instead of over them.
+Encounter Cedar Ave, 35E, and 62 like you’ve never traveled them before, under the bridges instead of over them.
 You’ll paddle through Fort Snelling State Park and meet up with the Mississippi River to see and feel the confluence of the two largest rivers in the area, a sacred place rich with history and full of stories.
+Throughout the day, we’ll make time to clean up trash and leave the river more beautiful than we found it.

 Outdoor Skills on Medicine Lake